Friends-of-Monika/mas-selfharm/README.md

 ## ⚖️ License

+> [!NOTE]
+> We don't go out of our way to enforce the license, but we chose to adopt this license to protect
+> our hard work from unwanted modifications or commercial use.
+If you want to change something in this submod &mdash;
+> feel free to contact us via Discord or the Issues page!
+We'll be glad to accept contributions, ideas, and suggestions.

 This submod is licensed under Creative Commons BY-NC-ND-4.0, which (in short)
 means:

-* You are ***allowed*** to copy and distribute this submod as you like, but...
+* You are ***allowed*** to copy and distribute this submod as you received it, however...
 * You are ***required*** to give our submod team (*MAS Self-Harm Submod Team* or *Friends of Monika*) a proper credit (we are fine with the name of our team or a link to this repository or our GitHub organization)
 * You are ***not allowed*** to use our submod for any commercial purposes (selling, renting, etc.)
 * You are ***not allowed*** to distribute any derivative works or adaptations of our submod (with changes made to code, dialogue, other content, etc.)

-We don't go out of our way to enforce the license, but we chose to adopt this license to protect our hard work from unwanted modifications or commercial use.
-If you want to change something in this submod &mdash;
-feel free to contact us via Discord or the Issues page!
-We'll be glad to accept contributions, ideas, and suggestions.

 ### 🙅 Exceptions